28 March 2023

 ‘Tell me Jason, would you rather be pursued by an angry deer, or a horde of hungry caterpillars?’

-Or something like ‘If you were a root vegetable, what sort of turnip would you be?’
+‘If you were a root vegetable, what sort of turnip would you be?’

 We can’t prepare you for that, (although if they ask you the turnip question, your answer should be the purple top), but we can run you through some of the most common questions and explore how you can answer them…

 Expect loads of questions about the actual internship itself.